Pistonite/botw-ist/README.md

 You can use it as a [web app](https://ist.pistonite.app), please refer to the [manual](https://skybook.pistonite.dev).

-The legacy app is still available at https://ist.itntpiston.app , but it will start to be deprecated once V4 achieves feature parity.

 ## License
 All code in this repo are under MIT License.
 BlueFlame has additional contributors.
 See [LICENSE](./packages/blueflame/LICENSE).